jfoster/discord-slowmode-bot/README.md

 # discord-set-slowmode-bot

-Simple discord bot to set channel slowmode to any integer between 0 and 120 seconds.
+Simple discord bot to set channel slowmode to any value between 1 second and 6 hours.

 ## Why?